baus/jekyll-uptrend/README.md

 ```

-### Deploy
+### Deploy to GitHub pages

-To deploy to github pages, you simply need to push the repo to a speciallied named repo on GitHub:
+To deploy to GitHub pages, you simply need to push the repo to a [specially named repo](https://help.github.com/articles/user-organization-and-project-pages) on GitHub.

 ```

 ```

+### Using your own domain

+If you are planning on using your own domain name with GitHub pages, then add the domain name
+to the CNAME file.

 ## Notes